CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

 ## Introduction

-The `ShapePipe` pipeline can process single-exposures images, and stacked images.
+The `ShapePipe` pipeline can process single-exposures images and stacked images.
 The input images have to be calibrated beforehand for astrometry and photometry.
+This tutorial of an entire `ShapePipe` run covers specifically images from CFIS, the Canada-France Imaging Survey.
+CFIS stacks are so-called tiles, which are the co-adds of on average three exposures in the r-band.

 ***WARNING /!\ :*** All file paths for the following examples are relative.
 When running on a cluster, you need to make sure that these paths are accessible on all computing nodes.
 Absolute paths are recommended to avoid problems.